 Through environmental education, GARNA envisions a generation that is environmentally literate and makes choices to support the well-being of healthy ecosystems in the Upper Arkansas Valley.

-In 2018, YELP received funding the US Forest Service, BLM, Town of Buena Vista, City of Salida, Salida Rotary, Get Outdoors Leadville (GOCO Inspire Initiative Recipient), Monarch Community Outreach, Chaffee Marijuana Excise Tax Advisory Board, the Collegiate Peaks Chapter of Trout Unlimited, the National Environmental Education Foundation (NEEF), and New Belgium Brewing.
+In 2019, YELP received funding from the BLM, Town of Buena Vista, City of Salida, Salida Rotary, Get Outdoors Leadville (GOCO Inspire Initiative Recipient), Monarch Community Outreach, Support Our Salida Schools, Chaffee Marijuana Excise Tax Advisory Board, the Collegiate Peaks Chapter of Trout Unlimited, and the National Environmental Education Foundation (NEEF).
 We have also received financial support from many local businesses: Thanks to Salida Mountain Sports, Soulcraft Brewing, 50 Burger, Moonlight Pizza, and High Country Bank.

 Want to help?